emawind84/solar-map-se-mod/README.md

 ## Star System Map - A Space Engineers Mod

-This is a modification of the mod made by Skimt that you at the link below https://steamcommunity.com/sharedfiles/filedetails/?id=2165264228
+This is a modification of the mod by Skimt that you find at the link below https://steamcommunity.com/sharedfiles/filedetails/?id=2165264228

 You find a guide of how to set up the planet list in the original description of the mod, here I add the settings you can add to the Programmable Block and LCDs to change the look of the map.